cadrian/yacjp/doc/main.md

 polymorphism, and even some design patterns (composites, factories, visitors).

-YacJP is compact, but not at the price of extensibility.
+YacJP is _compact_, but not at the price of extensibility and legibility.

-YacJP is customizable: the user may provide specific hooks such as their own implementation of `malloc(3)` and `free(3)`, a custom parse error handler, and so on.
+YacJP is _customizable_: the user may provide specific hooks such as their own \ref json_memory_t "implementation" of `malloc(3)` and `free(3)`, a \ref json_on_error_fn "custom parse error handler", and so on.

+YacJP is _extendable_: the user may provide their own implementation of \ref json_stream "input/output streams", as long as they provide the right interface they will be used correctly.
+Indeed, there is polymorphism in C.

+YacJP is _user-friendly_: to implement actions on the JSON values tree, one just need to provide a \ref json_visitor "visitor" structure which is a list of functions, one for each data type (objects, arrays, and so on).
+Implementing such a structure is straightforward; there are examples of such implementations in YacJP itself:

+ * the \ref json_kill "kill" visitor allows to correctly (recursively) free a whole JSON value tree;
+ * the \ref json_write_to "write_to" visitor allows to write a JSON value tree to an output stream, with a few options such as the level of prettiness.

 \mainpage YacJP